hausen8/EasyProbe/README.md

 # Fast forward velocity in between pocket probe movements without actual probing.
 VEL_FF = 2000

+# Additional probetrips will lead to a better calibration.
+Values between 0 and 5.
+ADD_PROBETRIPS = 2

 # Time delay in ms for debouncing probe switch.
 Try to keep the value as low as possible.
 Recommended values between 2 and 20 ms.
 DEBOUNCE_TIME = 10